thechipexpert/thechipexpert/README.md

 **Process Engineer 2 | 2013 – 2015**
 *	Improved process capability through design of experiments methodology (DOE) that decreased product variation, reduced equipment downtime, and improved yield for a total incremental revenue impact of $10M annually

+### EDUCATION
+***
+THE UNIVERSITY OF TEXAS AT AUSTIN, McCombs School of Business, Austin, TX | May 2019 \
+Master of Business Administration	GPA: 3.9

+UNIVERSITY OF CONNECTICUT, School of Engineering, Storrs, CT | May 2010 \
+Bachelor of Science in Materials Science & Engineering

 ### ADDITIONAL PROFICIENCIES & INTERESTS
 ***